 2. Use Qwick To Maintain a Flexible Schedule

-But how do you control that when you’ve got a manager making your schedule and a bunch of your fellow servers competing with you for the prime shifts?
+But how do you control that when you’ve got a manager making your schedule and a bunch of other servers competing with you for the prime shifts?
 In a typical restaurant setting, you really can’t.
-The good news is that there’s an alternative: It’s Qwick.
+The good news is that there’s an alternative: Qwick.

-Qwick connects servers with open shifts at restaurants all over the place.
-And you only take the shifts you want.
-That means you can select the shifts that earn tips and choose those you believe will yield a lot of tables and, by extension, a lot of tips.
+Qwick connects servers with open shifts at restaurants all over the country, and you get to choose the shifts you want to accept.
+That means you can select the shifts that earn tips and accept the ones you believe will yield a lot of tables and, by extension, a lot of extra cash.
+Tips aside, Qwick also ensures that businesses offer shift wages at or above a liveable wage.
 It’s hard to come up with a faster or better way to get bigger tips as a server.
-Download the Qwick app to get started.
+Sign up for Qwick to get started.

 3. Learn the Menu Backward and Forward